conda-incubator/conda-store/docs/user_guide.md

 ![Conda Store Build](_static/images/conda-store-build-complete.png)

 The build page gives all the information about a given build in conda-store.
-At the top we see high level information about the build.
+At the top we see high level build metadata.

 Conda-store downloads conda channel data so that it fully understands the packages that exist within a given environment.
 A list is provided